shaunfreeman/expressive-xdevapi/docs/default-schema-factory.md

 # Intro

-The `XdevApi\DefaultSchemaFactory` is like the `XdevApi\SessionFactory` but returns the default schema as set in the config options.
+The `ShaunFreeman\PhpMysqlXdevapi\DefaultSchemaFactory` is like the `ShaunFreeman\PhpMysqlXdevapi\SessionFactory` but returns the default schema as set in the config options.
 This exposes the class methods in the [`mysql_xdevapi\Schema`](https://www.php.net/manual/en/class.mysql-xdevapi-schema.php) class as listed below
 ```php
 mysql_xdevapi\Schema implements mysql_xdevapi\DatabaseObject {
     /* Properties */